Carly Patterson: Post-Olympics

 Soon after the Olympics, Patterson was diagnosed with several bulging discs in her lower back that had gone unnoticed.
 She announced her intention to take time off from the sport to rehabilitate her back, but she officially retired in 2006 without ever participating in another major competition.
 She recalled the decision in a 2009 interview, saying, "I started having some back issues, and honestly, my doctor was like, 'Carly, you really need to stop if you want to be able to walk when you get older.' ...
 So I retired and moved on to singing."

 She continues to stay occupied with event appearances, gymnastics-related and otherwise.
-She is focused on expanding her career as motivational speaker sharing her story with all age groups and corporate audiences.
 She also has a number of high-profile corporate sponsorships; she appeared in a Mobile ESPN commercial aired during Super Bowl XL in 2006.
 She also finished her authorized biography, which was released in April 2006.

 In December 2011, she was featured on the TV show Hollywood at Home.

-Patterson teamed up with the Taylor's Gift Foundation as spokesperson for their 2012 organ donation challenge.